edwin-jones/edwin-jones.github.io/wishlist.md

 My current armband is wearing/worn out so I could do with a new one.

+### A rechargeable Oral-B toothbrush

+I have a battery powered version currently.

 ### Jeans

-My M&S Jeans tend to be wearing out far faster than they should so a more hard wearing pair would be good for cycling and the like.
+My M&S jeans tend to be wearing out far faster than they should so a more hard wearing pair would be good for cycling and the like.

 ### Nice shirts (M&S do good ones)

 Kim knows the ones I like, I'm a 15" ish collar.

-### V neck jumpers (M&S style)
+### V neck pullovers (M&S style)
 These are really useful for looking smart, but my current ones have holes in...
 Brown/Grey/Navy are good options.

+### A warm jumper
+I have one thick jumper for winter and you guessed it, it's wearing out.
+Something warm would help me on long cycles.

+### A warm ski jacket
+I love ski jackets as they tend to be water and wind proof.
+My current one is very thin and warn (it's fine with a jumper under it)

 ### An ikea markus chair (grey)
 My current office chair is wearing out and it can be a bit uncomfortable when I'm working to use it for extended periods, and it's a faux-leather material so it gets sweaty in summer.
 The [Ikea Markus](https://www.ikea.com/gb/en/products/chairs-stools-benches/office-chairs/markus-swivel-chair-vissle-dark-grey-art-30261152/) is a well reviewed mid-range chair that I'd like to try.